structurizr/atlassian-confluence-server/README.md

-# Structurizr macros for Atlassian Confluence Server
+# Structurizr macro for Atlassian Confluence Server

 This repository contains the source code for a macro that embeds diagrams from a Structurizr workspace into Confluence on Atlassian Confluence Server.

 With Atlassian discontinuing Confluence Server, this repo (and the macro) is now unsupported, and will receive no updates.
-Please also note that there is no version of this macro for installation on Confluence Data Center, predominantly due to the non-trivial certification process that plugins need to go through.
+This macro is not compatible with Confluence Data Center.

 ## Usage